Experienced Real Estate Lawyer Serving Austin, Pflugerville, Round Rock, and all of Texas

 The Limits to Affidavits of Heirship

-While Affidavits of Heirship are the most commonly used alternative to a judicial determination of heirship, keep in mind that they are usually used for limited purposes such as transfer of title to real property.
+While Affidavits of Heirship are the most commonly used alternative to a judicial determination of heirship, keep in mind that the purpose of an affidavit such as this is limited to uses such as transfer of title to real property.
 Unlike a judicial proceeding to declare heirship in probate court, an Affidavit of Heirship is not a conclusive determination of the heirs, only a presumption.
 Also, an Affidavit of Heirship does not affect the rights of an omitted heir or a creditor of the decedent and may not be recognized by banks or even some title companies.

 Contact Sheehan Law, PLLC Today

 Each situation is different, and an Affidavit of Heirship is not appropriate for everyone.
+You may want to consider an Affidavit of No Probate.
 Austin probate attorney Farren Sheehan can help you determine whether an Affidavit of Heirship is best for your situation, and can help you draft the document to ensure proper transfer of title.
 Contact our offices today for an initial consultation.